CenturyLink Availability Map

 • Is CenturyLink fiber available in my area?

-CenturyLink Fiber service is currently offered in 20 states, and certain cities throughout the U.S. have access to their fiber internet network.
-Use our ZIP code search function at the top of the page to find out if CenturyLink fiber is available at your address.
+CenturyLink Fiber service is currently offered in 17 states, and certain cities throughout the U.S. have access to CenturyLink’s fiber internet network.
+Enter your ZIP code at the top of this page to determine if CenturyLink Fiber is available at your address.

 • Does CenturyLink have data caps?